10 Best Walking Tours of the Lake District

 Buttermere to Rannerdale

-This short 3 mile walk is more about the scenery encountered along the way.
+Taking this short 3 mile walk is more about the scenery encountered along the way.
 Passing through the Sentinels provides the perfect photograph opportunity, as well one of the highest waterfalls in Cumbria.

 Windermere’s Western Shore

 Another short walk is the 5.5 miles return route along the waters edge of Windermere.
 Easily accessible and along flat terrain, making it perfect for a family experience.
+If you’re on a package break in the Lake District away from family and looking to keep fit, then you can always turn it into a run with a personal trainer.

 Roman High Street Circuit

 Whichever trail you decide to take, there’s always plenty of things to see and do in the Lake District.
+Alternatively, you can always spend the day relaxing in your hot tub!